Battling Recession With Data and Analytics

 4. Build a cash reserve

-A cash reserve is important for any business, but it’s especially crucial during a recession.
-Building up a cash reserve can help weather any economic downturns and keep your business afloat even in tough times.
+A cash reserve is important for any business, but it's especially crucial during a recession.
+Building up a cash reserve can help weather economic downturns and keep your business afloat.

 One example of a company with a significant cash reserve is Apple.
 The company has a cash hoard of over $269 billion, which has helped it weather economic downturns and make strategic investments.
 Building a cash reserve can also be important for small businesses, as it can provide a cushion during lean times.